Cookiesworld/cookiesworld.github.io/_posts/2025-04-13-fix-no-free-pe.markdown

 #### Free Up Space.

 Since my physical volume  had no free extents, I needed to make room.
 I decided to shrink one of the logical volumes (LVs) in the VG.
-If your filesystem supports shrinking (like ext4), you can reduce an LV’s size to free up PEs.
-Here’s an example reducing by 50G:
+If your filesystem supports shrinking (like ext4), you can reduce an LV’s size to free up PEs. **Warning check that your filesystem supports resizing and always backup data!** Here’s an example reducing by 50G:

 ```resize2fs /dev/vgname/lvname 50G```<br>
 ```lvreduce -L 50G /dev/vgname/lvname```